How Is Thyroid Disorder Affecting Blood Sugar?

-An overactive thyroid is usually connected to increased requirements for insulin and worse blood glucose control.
+An overactive thyroid is usually connected to increased requirements for insulin and worsen blood glucose control.

 The excess thyroid hormone produced in the body causes a higher production of glucose in the liver, increased insulin resistance, and faster absorption of glucose through the intestines.

-Diabetes increases the risk of heart disease, while hyperthyroidism raises the risk of abnormal heart rhythm, angina, worsen heart failure, and other heart issues.
-That’s because overactive thyroid causes rapid heart rate.
+This chronic disease increases the risk of heart disease, while hyperthyroidism raises the risk of abnormal heart rhythm, angina, worsen heart failure, and other heart issues.
+That’s because overactive thyroid causes a rapid heart rate.

-So, having both of these conditions makes you more prone to heart problems than other people.
+So, having both of these conditions makes these people more prone to heart problems than others.

-What’s more, if you don’t treat your hyperthyroidism, it could lead to excessive bone loss, thus leading to bone thinning, or osteoporosis.
+What’s more, if we don’t treat our hyperthyroidism, it could lead to excessive bone loss, thus leading to bone thinning, or osteoporosis.
 This is dangerous as a simple falling could cause bone fractures.

-And, people with diabetes who have nerve damage or diabetic neuropathy are more likely to fall because of lack of nerve sensation in their feet.
+And, those with diabetes who have nerve damage or diabetic neuropathy are more likely to fall because of lack of nerve sensation in their feet.

-Underactive thyroid is less dangerous than overactive thyroid among people with diabetes.
+An underactive thyroid is less dangerous than overactive thyroid when it comes to these people.
 That’s because it rarely causes significant blood sugar fluctuations.

 However, it can decrease the clearance of insulin from the bloodstream, so the insulin dose might be lowered.